-- 1. Manually entering items one-at-a-time.

-- Items may be entered in the inventory by keying directly into the Destiny Inventory Screen.

-- Not recommended, slow and prone to errors

-- Use a the scanner (Image Team 3800) from the circulation desk with another computer or laptop on a cart (recommended).
+- 1. Use a scanner from the circulation desk with another computer or laptop on a cart (recommended).

-- Scan into a text file or scan into Inventory Module of the Destiny Remote Utility

-Cumbersome

-- 3. Use the Dolphin, Panther or Falcon Scanner
+- 2. Use the Dolphin, Panther or Falcon Scanner

 - Batch scanning to be uploaded into Destiny

-Fast

 - Ultra Portable

-- 4. Recommended Manually entering items one-at-a-time.
+- 3. Manually entering items one-at-a-time.

-- Items may be entered in the inventory by keying directly into the Destiny Inven- tory Screen.
+- Items may be entered in the inventory by keying directly into the Destiny Inventory Screen.

 - Not recommended, slow and prone to errors